powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 This is the **Interface Chain on Doom**.
 Here’s an example of one that’s loosely based on a package from the aforementioned application:
 ![Interface Chain of Doom](/uploads/interface-chain-of-doom.svg "Interface Chain of Doom")

 While each implementation of this pattern is slightly different, the problem is apparent in all of them: it is virtually impossible to tell what is actually happening under the hood.

-Almost every interface in the application is an `interface`, an abstract type.
+There is no way to know what actually occurs in this application through visual inspection of the code.
+The majority of interfaces return interfaces via their methods.
+To top it all off -- any component may be dependent on the configuration `interface` that is sourced via the environment.
+There are potentially unlimited paths through any one chain of functionality that starts from one of these factories.

+However, in this application, **the design above is used to handle two cases**: a mock, and a ‘real-world’ implementation.
+Files upon files of boilerplate and indirection -- just to swap between the real deal implementation and a test suite.

+### Pros

+* Test coverage goes through the roof, it's simple to write passing tests for all of the mock code.
+* Very easy to swap in new implementations of virtually anything.
+Since everything is an interface, anything can be swapped out with a minor code change.

+### Cons

+* Determining where anything actually occurs is a nightmare.
+Every attempt at debugging results in digging through large swaths of the codebase while trying to keep mental context of the many moving parts.
+* Breaks tooling.
+Modern editors make heavy use of code hints which make Software Engineers more productive.
+Since virtually everything in this codebase is an interface -- it’s on the individual debugging the code to track down the actual implementation.
+* This code is not human friendly.
+It’s important to recognize that engineers are human too.
+Humans get hungover, sick, sad, hungry, and wake up on the wrong side of the bed.
+Trying to debug or extend this code in any of those states is going to be a no-good, very bad day.